 The doors are at the rear of the cab.

 Quite a roomy cab, that lump in the middle is the engine cover.
-You will see these lorries with BMC and Leyland badges.
+You will also see these lorries with BMC and Leyland badges.

 ALBION drop side lorry from the 1950s.